 Another form of legal document that people use in child custody cases is a court order.
 At the end of a child custody trial, the judge can enter a court order.
 From here, parties can also enter into consent orders by filing a friendly complaint at the courthouse and having their family attorneys draft a consent order for custody.

 When deciding which document is better for you and your circumstances, it is important to look at more than price and legal fees.
 The two factors you should look at most when comparing the two are enforceability and modifiability.

-> With a separation agreement, you have to file an action for breach of contract for it to be enforced.
+With a separation agreement, you have to file an action for breach of contract for it to be enforced.
 This can get complicated with child custody cases.
 If one party violates a provision in the contract, then the party seeking to enforce the separation agreement would have to file an action for breach of contract.
 However, the forms of relief are limited.
 All the court can really do is tell the parent not to do that anymore.
-There are no strong penalties that come with a breach of contract in a seperation agreement.
+There are no strong penalties that come with a breach of contract in a separation agreement.

-> On the other hand, a court order is enforceable by contempt of court.
-This enables the party trying to enforce that same sort of situation the ability to file a motion to show call and an action for contempt.
-The court has remedies available for court orders, including the ability to reprimand the party that’s in violation of the agreement, to fine that party monetarily, or to incarcerate the party.
+On the other hand, a court order is enforceable by contempt of court.
+This enables the party trying to enforce that same sort of situation the ability to file a motion to show call and action for contempt.
+The court has remedies available for court orders, including the ability to reprimand the party that’s in violation of the agreement, to find that party monetarily, or to incarcerate the party.
 So, court orders provide penalties that you don’t have with breaches on contract in separation agreements.

-> At Irons & Irons P.A., we encourage our clients to file a friendly court action and enter into a consent order for custody, as opposed to doing a separation agreement.
+At Irons & Irons P.A., we encourage our clients to file a friendly court action and enter into a consent order for custody, as opposed to doing a separation agreement.